naftalic/ddmif/rebalancing_and_transactions_costs.md

 To account for different stocks having different transaction costs, transaction costs can be modeled as proportional to the liquidity of each stock, considering the bid-ask spread and the price impact.
 The trading cost can be assumed to be inversely proportional to the average trading volume of each stock.
 In this case, elements of $c$ would have different signs and absolute values.

+# Portfolio Construction
+Portfolio construction always adheres to the principle of selecting a portfolio with the optimal combination of expected return and risk, regardless of any constraints or costs that may arise.
+When managing against a benchmark, the goal is to find the best combination of expected excess return and tracking error.
+Transactions costs are a new factor to consider when determining the optimal portfolio or tracking portfolio, but they do not change the selection principle itself.

+## The Optimal Portfolio with Transactions Costs
+When optimizing a portfolio with transactions costs, we can frame the problem as minimizing risk for a given expected return, or as maximizing the risk-adjusted return, which is defined as the expected return minus the variance.
+To account for transactions costs, we must recalculate the expected return of the portfolio, which now includes subtracting the cost from the ending portfolio value and the expected return.
+The effective expected return has three components: the gross expected return, the transactions cost expressed as a fraction of the portfolio value, and the time value of the transactions cost.
+However, for realistic values of transactions cost and expected return, the time value is negligible, so we can ignore it.

+To express the risk-adjusted return, we use additional notation, such as the expected return vector $μ$ and the variance-covariance matrix of stock returns $\Sigma$.
+The risk-aversion parameter is denoted as $A$, where a value of 2 means that the portfolio manager would tolerate a 1% increase in variance if the expected return increased by 2%.
+The risk-adjusted return is then calculated as the expected return minus $A$ times the variance of the prospective portfolio return.

+Considering transactions costs, the effective risk-adjusted return is expressed as the expected return of the prospective portfolio minus the transactions costs, minus $A$ times the variance of the prospective portfolio return.

+$$
+\begin{aligen}
+\text{effective reisk-adjusted return} &= \mu_P-(w^a-w^b)^Tc-A\sigma^2_P\\
+\end{aligen}
+$$

+Maximizing the effective risk-adjusted return subject to relevant constraints gives us the optimal portfolio.
+However, the effective risk-adjusted return is highly nonlinear since the transactions cost vector depends on the weight vector, so conventional quadratic optimization techniques cannot be used to solve this problem.

+# The tracking portfolio with transactions costs